WARNING: This case has GRAPHIC CONTENT (No, seriously)

-You ever have a lesion that is just humungous on the radiograph and even bigger on the CBCT?
-Well, I feel like I am getting them all the time now.
-Or maybe it’s just that I see them more often with my CBCT.
+Have you ever had a lesion on the radiograph that is just enormous, and then it looks even bigger on the CBCT?
+I feel like they’re everywhere these days!
+(Or maybe it’s just that I see them more often with my CBCT.)

-Well, here is a case that I treated with just that scenario.
+Here is a case that I treated with that exact scenario.
 I wanted to share it with you and see how you would manage it, because it was a doozy.
 I’m curious whether you would have done the same as me, or if your treatment plan would be completely different (please comment at the end and let me know!)

-Since the lesion on the radiograph was too big to see in its entirety (it was bigger than the radiograph, I needed a CBCT.
-Here is what the imaging showed….
+Since the lesion on the radiograph was too big to see in its entirety (it was bigger than the radiograph), I needed a CBCT.
+This is what the imaging showed:

 Holy lesion, Batman!!
-I mean, this was off the charts BIG!
+I mean, this thing was OFF THE CHARTS!
 I am STILL dumbfounded at how this patient didn’t have any pain.

 Having seen how large the lesion on the radiograph was, and then completing further examination with my CBCT, it was clear: this would not heal from a root canal alone.
-This needed root canal therapy and surgery.
-And since this was a bit more extensive than what I like to do on my own, I teamed up with my periodontist who rocks at this.
-We have done so many of these treatments together that he refers to them as the “Chopra Special” now.
+This patient needed root canal therapy and surgery.
+And since this was a bit more extensive than what I like to do on my own, I teamed up with my periodontist, who rocks at this (we’ve done so many of these treatments together that he refers to them as the “Chopra Special” now).

 And so was the lingual plate…